SequentMicrosystems/8mosfet-rpi/arduino/README.md

 ## Install

-Copy the SM_8mosfet directory inside of the libraries sub-directory of your sketchbook directory ("This PC > Documents > Arduino > libraries" for a windows PC) .Now launch the Arduino environment.
+Copy the SM_8mosfet directory inside of the libraries sub-directory of your sketchbook directory ("This PC > Documents > Arduino > libraries" for a Windows PC or Home > arduino > libraries on Linux PC) .Now launch the Arduino environment.
 If you open the Sketch > Import Library menu, you should see SM_8mosfet inside.
 The library will be compiled with sketches that use it.

 ## Usage